tanerijun/vitaneri/README.md

 - [ ] Add next post and prev post after blog post, just use the next and previous from "posts" route.
 (Unnecessary clutter)
 - [ ] Consider using [vscode icons](https://icones.js.org/collection/vscode-icons) for tools in about section
 - [ ] Show post tags on blog card
+- [ ] Make TOC mobile responsive, maybe showing it above the post
+- [ ] May also consider adding Giscus

 ## Markdown Blog